sgryczan/titania/sidecar/README.md

-## API Sidecar
+## API api

 ## Summary
-This is a sidecar container that implements the API spec for pixiecore.
+This is a api container that implements the API spec for pixiecore.

 ![](./images/api.png)